 - 66 percent support allowing people to split residential lots and build two houses where just one was previously allowed.
 This is solid support considering that to most, lot-splitting is a new and unfamiliar concept.

-Beyond the shortage, real families and faces
+Beyond the shortage and zoning, real families and faces

 The statewide housing shortage isn’t just an abstract concept for people who call Washington home.
 Residents are living it, whether it’s their own family and friends or people they rely on in their communities.
 It’s costing people in long commutes, traffic, increasing homelessness, businesses that can’t find workers, and pressure on housing development to sprawl into the state’s farmland and rural areas.